SaifSyed08/payment-calculator/README.md

 ### **Option 3: Copy & Paste the Code Directly (Most Customizable)**

-You can also add the full calculator HTML directly to your own webpage for full customization.
+You can also add the full calculator HTML directly to your own webpage.
 Just paste the raw code from index.html into your site’s HTML editor.